-Over thirty-five percent (35%) of the structures in the Study Area are deteriorating or dilapidated.
+Over twenty-one percent (21%) of the structures in the Study Area are deteriorating or dilapidated.
 When not adequately maintained or upgraded to present day occupancy standards, buildings which are deteriorating or dilapidated pose special safety and sanitary problems.
-There is a significant number of wood framed single and two-story residential buildings which are in need of structural repair or fire protection.
-The field analysis indicated thirty (30) commercial and industrial buildings or 40.5 percent were substandard.
+There is a significant number (156) of wood framed single and two-story residential buildings which are in need of structural repair or fire protection.
+The field analysis indicated thirty-eight (38) commercial and industrial buildings or 23.9 percent were substandard.

-Within the Study Area, there are twenty-six (26) parking lots which are unpaved.
+Within the Study Area, there are forty (40) parking lots on commercial, industrial and public/semi-public land parcels which are unpaved.
 These are characterized by irregular gravel and dirt surfaces with many depressions.
 The lack of maintenance and the ambient dust conditions of these areas are detrimental to abutting properties and represent an insanitary and unsafe condition.

-Evidence of vagrants was found in portions of the Study Area, especially in areas in close proximity to railroads or industrial docks.
+Evidence of vagrants was found in 117 (11.8%) of the 992 land parcels in the Study Area, especially in areas in close proximity to railroads or industrial docks.
 Vagrants have created problems through vandalism, breaking into vacant structures and leaving debris strewn about.

-The inadequate provision for ventilation, light, air, sanitation or open spaces is significantly predominant throughout the Study Area.
+The inadequate provision for ventilation, light, air, sanitation or open spaces is predominantly distributed throughout the Study Area.